Reverse dictionary

 Before computers, reverse dictionaries were tedious to produce.
 The first computer-produced was Stahl and Scavnicky's A Reverse Dictionary of the Spanish Language, in 1974.
+The first computer-produced reverse dictionary for a single text was Wisbey, R., Vollständige Verskonkordanz zur Wiener Genesis.
+Mit einem rückläufigen Wörterbuch zum Formenbestand, Berlin, E. Schmidt, 1967.

 Definition

 In a reverse word dictionary, the entries are alphabetized by the last letter first, then next to last, and so on.
 In them, words with the same suffix appear together.
 This can be useful for linguists and poets looking for words ending with a particular suffix, or by an epigrapher or forensics specialist examining a damaged text (e.g. a stone inscription, or a burned document) that had only the final portion of a word.
 Reverse dictionaries of this type have been published for most major alphabetical languages.

 Applications

 Applications of reverse word dictionaries include: